BotDogs4645/BotdogsWiki/Starting-out.md

 A quick review: To start, the ```Main``` class is activated by the natural Java starter method (main).
 You usually write in this method when learning in AP CS A. Then, the ```Main``` class activates the ```Robot``` class.
 The ```Robot``` class begins to loop through methods that fit the state of the robot.
 Also in the RobotInit method (the first method that's called), it initializes the ```RobotContainer``` class.
 The ```RobotContainer``` only runs once, starting with the constructor and then going through the methods.
 You can track where it goes and when by following the constructor and seeing which method is called within it.
 ___
 #### Deploying & Building
-Building a program is the process of interpreting and compiling the code.
+*Building* a program is the process of interpreting and compiling the code.
 The code is checked and then approved by the interpreter.
 This catches all syntax errors but no logic errors.
 You can build a program at home by using the *CTRL+SHIFT+P* window and then typing Build and choosing the "WPILib:" option specifically.
+*Deploying* a program literally means deploying the code to the Robot.
+This is the only way to detect logic errors other than the simulator.
+Deploying builds the program first, so any syntax errors not highlighted will be detected.
+Refer to the RoboRIO section for information about debug messages.
 ___
 #### DriverStation (DS)
 DriverStation is a utility that allows us to upload code, control states of the robot and receive analytics.